b5i/Atwy/README.md

 - Live Activities for downloads
 - Very lightweight

+## Troubleshooting
+If the app crash in a reproducible way, make sure to disable all Private APIs in the settings and raise an issue indicating whether those APIs were the reason of the crash.

 ## Disclaimer
 Make sure you check the [Disclaimer](https://github.com/b5i/Atwy/blob/main/DISCLAIMER.md), you are solely responsible of your usage of Atwy.
 Make sure using it is legal in your region/country.